-As of July 1, 2012, the High Quality Jobs Program and the Enterprise Zone program will utilize the "Laborshed Wages" to determine program eligibility instead of county or regional average wages.
+As of July 1, 2012, the High Quality Jobs Program will utilize the "Laborshed Wages" to determine program eligibility instead of county or regional average wages.
 Because laborshed wages are calculated based on an employment area's actual commuting patterns and exclude retail and healthcare wages, among others, the resulting wage is more representative of a true starting wage for the types of businesses eligible for assistance under these programs.
 To be eligible for assistance, jobs must pay a starting wage of 100% of the laborshed wage and will reach 120% within three years (by the end of the contract performance period).

 For projects in counties that are determined to be in an "economically distressed area", jobs only need to meet the 100% laborshed wage threshold through the life of the project.